-Requests concerning regular train paths for the 2022 timetable are to be made no later than on 12 April 2021.
+Requests concerning regular train paths for the 2024 timetable are to be made no later than on 10 April 2023.
 Any request made after this date will be processed after the drawing up of the draft timetable, depending on the remaining capacities.
-Requests made after the 18 October 2021 are only incorporated into the annual timetable during the first update.
+Requests made after the 16 October 2023 are only incorporated into the annual timetable during the first update.

-Applications must be made in French, German or English in the train path ordering tool of ACF(Trassenportal) or in PCS.
-Applicants without access to the Trassenportal, via one TAF/TAP TSI interface or PCS can exceptionally use the train path request form (annex 3A).
+Applications must be made in French, German or English in the train path ordering tools of ACF(Trassenportal) or in PCS.
+Applicants without access to the Trassenportal, or via one TAF/TAP TSI interface or PCS can exceptionally use the train path request form (annex 3A).